Easy Homemade Pita Bread Recipe

 • Let the uncooked pita rest for five minutes as you heat a large cast iron skillet over medium heat.
 Lightly coat the pan in some olive oil then place one of the uncooked pitas in the pan.

-• Cook for 20 to 30 seconds or until you see 4-5 bubbles start to form, then flip the pita over and cook for another 20 seconds then flip it again and cook for 1 minute and allow the bread to puff up.
+• Cook for 20 to 30 seconds or until you see 4 to 5 bubbles start to form, then flip the pita over and cook for another 20 seconds then flip it again and cook for 1 minute and allow the bread to puff up.

 Notes

-This pita bread can be stored (once it has cooled completely) in a Ziploc bag at room temperature for up to 3 days.
+Store: This pita bread can be stored (once it has cooled completely) in a ziploc bag at room temperature for up to 3 days.
 It’s super handy to just have them there on the counter, ready to grab at a moment’s notice for sandwiches and more!
+Or store it in the fridge for up to 7 days.

-Yep!
-You can definitely freeze homemade pita bread.
-Once the bread has cooled, take a Ziploc bag and store the loaves between layers of parchment paper for easy removal.
-They will keep this way for 2-3 months!
+Freeze: Once the bread has cooled, take a freezer safe ziploc bag and store the loaves between layers of parchment paper for easy removal.
+Freeze for up to 3 months.

 Nutrition